 There are two main materials used for clarinet bodies – plastic and wood.
 ABS, Bakelite, and ebonite (a type of vulcanized rubber) are the most common plastics.
 Key advantages of plastic clarinets are low maintenance and the ability to withstand humidity and temperature changes.

 As for wood, granadilla (a.k.a.
 African blackwood) is the dominant species, but there are also other woods used.
 Wood is almost exclusively reserved for intermediate and advanced clarinets and is rarely seen on student models.
 Wooden clarinets offer superior tone but need a lot of care and maintenance.

 Alternative key layouts include Oehler and Albert systems.
 While the Boehm design is universally used, Oehler is popular in Austria and Germany.
 The Albert system is also popular with klezmer and jazz musicians.

 Clarinet keys are made of metal, most commonly nickel/brass alloys.
 They are usually plated in nickel or silver.
 Some expensive models might have gold-plated keys.

 From a symphony orchestra to a marching band, to a klezmer and jazz band, the clarinet is an integral and important member of the ensemble.
 While it plays a less prominent role in big settings, clarinets shine in small bands where their gentle and emotional tone can be properly highlighted.

-If you’re starting your own jazz or klezmer outfit or joining a marching band, a good and affordable clarinet might be the best choice.
+If you’re starting your own jazz or klezmer outfit or joining a marching band, a good and affordable clarinet might be the best clarinet for a beginner like you.
 While not exhaustive, this list might give you a good idea about where to start your search.